h5p/h5p-wordpress-plugin/readme.txt

 Minor improvement to content output filtering

 = 1.5.3 =
-Imporved error handling when uploading H5P libraries, courtesy of community user limikael.
+Improved error handling when uploading H5P libraries, courtesy of community user limikael.
 Created separate class for querying H5P content in case other plugins wish to use it.
 Updated hooks for altering semantics, parameters, scripts and styles.
 See http://h5p.org/wordpress-customization for more information.
 Fixed actor for xAPI events.